 By Caitlin Dismore from Twin Family Travels

 Great Sand Dunes National Park, nestled in the San Luis Valley, showcases the tallest dunes in North America.
+Naturally, it’s one of the most famous landmarks in Colorado.
 As you drive to the park, the dunes look small and unimpressive compared to the snow-capped mountains in the background.
 But, you quickly understand the magnitude of the dune field once you get closer.

 The dunes encompass 30 square miles.
-There are two dunes tied for the title of “Tallest Dune in North America.”
+Two dunes are tied for the title “Tallest Dune in North America.”
 Star Dune and Hidden Dune both measure 741 feet.

 The Great Sand Dunes, considered a geologic wonder, formed over thousands of years.
 Mountain streams brought down sediment, and high winds blew the sand into dunes against the Sangre de Cristo Mountains.
 The Great Sand Dunes are still changing today.